Breaking: Zenernet has shut its doors, here is the latest.

 Table of Contents

 Fast Company named Zenernet one of the 10 most innovative small and mighty companies of 2021.
-After its start in 2017, Zenernet was on a solid upward trajectory, but in the last year or so, Zenernet appears to have become a victim of its own success.
+After its start in 2017, Zenernet was on a solid upward trajectory, but since 2020, Zenernet appears to have become a victim of its own success.
 Customer reviews strongly suggest that Zenernet bit off more than it could chew, signing up too many customers for its post-sales customer service team and installers to handle in 2021 and early 2022.

 We’ll talk about these growing pains more below, but want to acknowledge at the top that Zenernet has been very transparent about its issues and is actively working to right the ship.
-We talked to the company about its struggles in the past year and are confident that it has a solid plan in place to return to its former excellent service.
+We talked to the company about its struggles in the past year and we had hoped it would return to its former excellent service, but nearly a year into that restructuring it seems little has changed for the better.

-Zenernet has already rejigged its operations department to improve communications and provide more attentive project management.
-Zenernet has also reigned in its operations, pulling back in some markets and limiting sales in order to ensure every project gets the attention it deserves and can be carried out by a qualified installation crew the company knows and trusts.
+Zenernet rejigged its operations department to improve communications and provide more attentive project management, but customers have contacted us to let us know the same troubles persist as before.
+Zenernet has, at least, reigned in its operations, pulling back in some markets and limiting sales.
+The intention here was to allow its overwhelmed team to give every project the attention it deserves and to ensure a qualified installation crew is available that the company knows and trusts.
+Again, this doesn’t seem to be the case currently, so it’s very much a game of wait and see, where we really hope Zenernet gets its act together.

 Zenernet’s growing pains

 To its credit, Zenernet has publicly acknowledged that it was having issues with its post-sales customer service.
-The company has restructured its operations department to better serve customers once they’ve signed a contract and we’re hopeful that customer reviews will see a decided upswing in the latter half of 2022.
+The company has restructured its operations department to better serve customers once they’ve signed a contract and we’re still somewhat hopeful that customer reviews will see a decided upswing in 2023.

 For now, however, almost all of the reviews of the company in 2022 continue to be for the pre-sales team, which makes for a rather skewed overall rating for Zenernet.
 Some customers have noted that Zenernet is very eager (even pushy) for customers to leave a positive review after the pre-sales call, which seems a tad disingenuous.